hpacheco/ses/labs/Lab1.md

 #### User-supplied proof annotations

-It is important to stress that Frama-C is *not* particularly designed to be used as an automated SAST framework, which typically scans a code base for known vulnerabilities.
+It is important to stress that Frama-C is *not* particularly designed to be used as an automated SAST framework that typically scans a code base for known vulnerabilities.
 Since Frama-C needs to consider all possible program behaviours, it will often fail to automatically discard all proof obligations that it generates for a program, and user-supplied annotations or domain restrictions may be necessary to guide the verification engine; such a tradeoff between precision and automation is common to all static analysis methods.

-In this lab we will not delve into the details of the different analyses that Frama-C supports, nor give attempt to give a crash course on formal program verification.
+In this lab we will not delve into the details of the different analyses that Frama-C supports, nor attempt to give a crash course on formal program verification.
-For demonstrative purposes, consider the CWE 190 example from before, but where the `packet_get_int` is left abstract and no longer returns a fixed number; this poses a challenge for verification as the number of iterations of the loop cannot be decided statically and inferring precise constraints for dynamically-allocated memory is often complicated.
+Nonetheless, for demonstrative purposes, consider the CWE 190 example from before, but where the `packet_get_int` is left abstract and no longer returns a fixed number; this poses a challenge for verification as the number of iterations of the loop cannot be decided statically and inferring precise constraints for dynamically-allocated memory is often complicated.
 We illustrate two possible approaches:
-* [c/misc/cwe190-ex2_ok1-frama-c.c](../c/misc/cwe190-ex2_ok-frama-c.c): a user can supply additional annotations (and assumptions) to guide the proof that a general program is safe for any input;
+* [c/misc/cwe190_ex2_ok1-frama-c.c](../c/misc/cwe190_ex2_ok1-frama-c.c): a user can supply additional annotations (and assumptions) to guide the proof that a general program is safe for any input;
-* [c/misc/cwe190-ex2_ok2-frama-c.c](../c/misc/cwe190-ex2_ok2-frama-c.c): if the range of possible inputs is a computationally small enough set, we can instruct Frama-C's Eva analysis to exhaustively search all possible program paths.
+* [c/misc/cwe190_ex2_ok2-frama-c.c](../c/misc/cwe190_ex2_ok2-frama-c.c): if the range of possible inputs is a computationally small enough set, we can instruct Frama-C's Eva analysis to exhaustively search all possible program paths.

-You may run both examples with:
+You may run and test both examples with:
 ```bash
 frama-c-gui -wp -eva -eva-no-alloc-returns-null c/misc/<examplename>.c
 ```
 For more information on the concrete proof techniques you may consult the Frama-C [documentation](https://frama-c.com/html/documentation.html).
-You may also consult more challenging Frama-C case studies in these repositories:
+You can also have a look at more challenging Frama-C case studies in these repositories:
 * [https://git.frama-c.com/pub/open-source-case-studies](https://git.frama-c.com/pub/open-source-case-studies)
 * [https://git.frama-c.com/pub/sate-6/-/tree/master](https://git.frama-c.com/pub/sate-6/-/tree/master)